-The first two items in this product are chicken and turkey meals.
+The first two items in this product are chicken meal and turkey meal.
 Poultry meals are considered meat concentrates and contain nearly 300% more protein than fresh poultry.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The next three ingredients include duck, buffalo and whitefish.
-Although they’re all quality items, raw meats contain about 80% water.
+The seventh ingredient is chicken.
+Although it is a quality item, raw chicken contains about 80% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 From here, the list goes on to include a number of other items.